-May/June 2021 - there are currently Kestrels nesting in both quarries at Burbage South - please avoid these for the time being to give the birds some space.
+April to June 2023: there are currently Kestrels nesting in the southern quarry at Burbage South - please avoid this for the time being to give the birds some space.

 Ring ouzels are also nesting on Burbage, Stanage and Bamford and this year.
 The nest sites change quickly and frequently as ring ouzels often have several broods each year with different nest sites for each brood.
 On site signage will be up around any of the nest sites where climbing may impact on the birds and this is always up to date and accurate.

 Open access land, designated under the Countryside & Rights of Way Act (2000) give area access rather than linear access as provided by public rights of way.
 It also gives a legal right of access specifically for climbing, as well as walking and other quiet recreation on foot.

 Please bear in mind however that the landowner still has the right to restrict access for up to 28 days per year (often used on public safety grounds for shooting in moorland areas), and can also apply for longer term restrictions with Natural England (such as bans on dogs, or regular restrictions during particular times of year).
 It is important to check for these restrictions regularly as they can be added at short notice – all details for open access land in England can be found on Natural England’s website.